Dot-Stuff/BetterTextureAtlas/README.md

 <hr>

 <h1>BetterTextureAtlas </h1>
-Better TA is an Adobe Animate JSFL script that aims to give improved Texture Atlas exports.<br>
-Adding more settings and extra features missing from the default Adobe exporter.

-BetterTextureAtlas is an Adobe Animate extension that tries to enhance the Texture Atlas exports,<br> Adding features and fixing its Animation file format
+BetterTextureAtlas is an Adobe Animate extension that tries to enhance the Texture Atlas exports,<br> Adding features and fixing its Animation file format so it presents more data for the user to easily change whether in-game or by tweaking values.

 ## What differs from the default Texture Atlas Exporter?

 <details>
-  <summary>Features</summary>
+  <summary><b>Features</b></summary>

   * [x] Blend Mode Support
   * [x] Matrix reformatting